rdorsch/brmdoor_libnfc/README.md

         ykpersonalize -2 -ochal-resp -ohmac-sha1 -ohmac-lt64 -oserial-api-visible

   - authentication using signed UID as NDEF message on Desfire:

+  -- Add user to sqlite database using UID of Defire card

         ./brmdoor_adduser.py -c brmdoor_nfc.config -a ndef 04631982cc2280 SomeUserName

-  - you need to generate Ed25519 keypair, store the private key somewhere safe and put the public in config file
+  -- you need to generate Ed25519 keypair, store the private key somewhere safe and put the public in config file

         ./generate_ed25519_keypair.py

-  - you need to program the Desfire card to have the signature
+  -- you need to put the Desfire card on the reader and program the Desfire card to have the signature

         ./write_signed_ndef_on_desfire.py private_key_in_hex